Quick start - Microsoft Teams for Education admins

 |7 and later||10.10 and later||DEB or RPM||10 or later||4.4 and later|

 Internet browser support

-Teams fully supports the following internet browsers, with noted exceptions.
+Teams fully supports the following internet browsers, with noted exceptions for calling and meetings.

-As of July 3, 2019, screen sharing is supported without any plug-ins or extensions on Chrome version 72 or later.
+Sharing is supported without any plug-ins or extensions on Chrome version 72 or later.

 As long as an operating system can run the supported browser, Teams is supported.
 For example, running Firefox on the Linux operating system is an option for using Teams.

 Resources, feedback, and support